micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 -   **DLL Name**: file name of DLL or shared object.
 On Windows you can find this e.g. in the version information of PIMikroMove.
-In most cases this is "PI\_GCS2\_DLL.dll" if you use 32bit version of micro-manager or "PI\_GCS2\_DLL\_x64.dll" if you use 64bit version.
+In most cases this is "PI\_GCS2\_DLL.dll" if you use 32bit version of Micro-Manager or "PI\_GCS2\_DLL\_x64.dll" if you use 64bit version.
-    The DLL must be copied to micro-manager's installation directory.
+    The DLL must be copied to Micro-Manager's installation directory.
 -   **Interface Type**: Type of interface used for connection.
 Currently "PCI", "RS-232", "USB", and "TCP/IP" are implemented.
-NOTE: If you select "RS-232" you must not configure this serial device in micro-manager, since the PI DLL/shared object needs exclusive access.
+NOTE: If you select "RS-232" you must not configure this serial device in Micro-Manager, since the PI DLL/shared object needs exclusive access.
 -   **Interface Parameter**: This is a string where the single values are separated by ";".
 For "RS-232" this is “<port nr>;<baudrate>”.